Martin Dietrich Brauch

 Martin Dietrich Brauch is a Lead Researcher at CCSI.
 He leads economic and legal research, training, and advisory work, with a focus on legal and policy frameworks and practices for sustainable investment to achieve climate change mitigation and adaptation goals—including through decarbonization and a just transition to net-zero emission energy systems and economies—along with other SDGs.
 His work centers on the following focus areas at CCSI: Climate Change, Energy Transition, Extractive Industries, and Investment Law & Policy.

-Martin Dietrich Brauch conducts economic and legal research, training, and advisory work at CCSI.
-He focuses on extractive industry investments in the context of sustainable development and the low-carbon transition.
-His expertise also extends to investment law and policy, among other areas of international economic governance.
-He has worked extensively with developing countries, speaking English, French, Portuguese, and Spanish.
+He has worked extensively with developing countries in Africa, Asia, Latin America, and the Caribbean, speaking English, French, Portuguese, and Spanish.
 Prior to joining CCSI, he worked as international law advisor at a global think tank, in-house counsel at a media conglomerate, and associate attorney at a boutique law firm.
 As a graduate student, he undertook a legal internship at United Nations Climate Change.
 He received a B.A. in Economics, a Bachelor of Laws, and a specialization certificate in Environmental Law from the Federal University of Pelotas, Brazil.
 He holds an LL.M. in International Legal Studies from NYU School of Law, where he was an IILJ International Law Fellow.